iqlusioninc/tmkms/README.md

 - **Double-signing** prevention even in the event the validator process is compromised
 - **Hardware security module** storage for validator keys which can survive host compromise

-## Status

-Tendermint KMS is currently *beta quality*.
-It has undergone one security audit with only one low-severity finding.

 ### Double Signing / High Availability

-Tendermint KMS implements *beta quality* double signing detection.
+Tendermint KMS implements double signing detection, providing an additional layer of protection for validators to avoid being slashed.

 It has undergone some testing, however we do not (yet) recommend using the KMS in conjunction with multiple simultaneously active validators on the same network for prolonged periods of time.